Training and Workshops

 We'll provide you with information on Contact and the issues that can arise.
 You'll get tips on how to best support your child before, during and after Contact.

-Likely to be Feb 2010, but actual date and venue to be confirmed.
+Likely to be Feb 2020, actual date and venue to be confirmed.

 Preparation for Special Guardianship